the10thWiz/Rocket/site/guide/20-websockets.md

 This means that servers can send events to clients, which is often useful, especially for things like chat rooms.

+For this guide, at least a passing familiarity with WebSockets and the JS WebSocket API is assumed.

 ## Event handlers

 There are three types of events triggered during a WebSocket's lifetime.
 The only